-Wills, Inheritance and Trusts
+Wills, Inheritance and Trust Solicitors

 Good planning is key to ensuring the protection and smooth transition of assets and wealth from one generation to the next.
+Our Private Client Solicitors are specialists in wills, inheritance and trusts.

 Recommended within the Legal500, Harrison Drury’s private client team has a number of specialists who act for individuals and their families.